wenewzhang/mixin_labs-python-bot/README3.md

 1. How to create Bitcoin wallet
 2. How to read Bitcoin balance
 3. How to send Bitcoin with zero transaction fee and confirmed in 1 second
+4. How to send Bitcoin to other wallet

 ## Create a Bitcoin wallet by Mixin Network Python SDK
 Pre-request: You should have a Mixin Network account.
 Create an account can be done by one line code: